 - We will email you if we decide not to publish your manuscript.

-Thank you for considering publishing in CareManagement, the official publication of the Academy of Certified Case Managers.
+Thank you for considering publishing in CareManagement, the official publication of the Academy of Certified Case Managers and Commission for Case Manager Certification.
 If you have any questions, please email: Jennifer Maybin at email@example.com.

 Each issue is published the first week of odd months (ie, Jan, Mar, May, July, Sep, Nov).